Find out more about ANZSOG's Executive Master of Public Administration

 Christopher’s PhD examined regulatory reform in the Australian trucking sector.
 Most recent research projects have examined policy transfer, the implications of digitisation in social welfare service provision, and digital regulation and compliance in the transport sector.
 Christopher’s academic and practitioner experience means he is able to effectively bridge both the theoretical and applied understandings of public policy analysis and regulation in both his teaching and research.
 He is regularly engaged by public sector agencies in executive education and knowledge translation in the areas of public sector leadership, public value, strategic policy, policy analysis and regulatory reform.
 His work has been published in peer-reviewed journals such as Public Policy and Administration, Policy Studies, Australian Journal of Public Administration and Journal of Higher Education Policy and Management.
 His most recent book is a co-edited collection on policy circulation and transfer, Baker, T., & Walker, C. (Eds.).
 (2019), Public Policy Circulation: Arenas, Agents and Actions.
 Cheltenham, UK: Edward Elgar.

-- Associate Dean University Relations and Academic Director, Executive Masters of Public Administration, Australia and New Zealand School of Government
+- Deputy Dean University Relations and Academic Director, Executive Masters of Public Administration, Australia and New Zealand School of Government

 - Head of School, Social Sciences, University of New South Wales

 - Deputy Head of School, Learning and Teaching, Social Sciences, University of New South Wales.

 - Program Director, Master of Public Policy, University of New South Wales

 - Governance Steering Committee Member, UNSW Centre for Law Markets and Regulation (2015 – 2019)

 - European Union AEROFLEX Project (Trucking innovation and regulatory reform working group) – Sounding Board Member, 2019 – current

 - Steering Committee Member- National Regulators Community of Practice (NSW), 2020 – current